Markopavleka/Markopavleka/README.md

 <h1 align="center">Hi 👋, I'm Marko</h1>
 <h3 align="center">A passionate full-stack developer with a focus on frontend, based in Vienna, Austria.</h3>

--  🎓 I'm a graduate of the UpLeveled Full Stack Web Development Bootcamp.
+-  🎓 I'm a graduate of the UpLeveled **Full Stack Web Development Bootcamp**.
--

 - 📚 Next Learning Goal: **Python**

 - 📫 How to reach me **markopavleka@gmx.at**

+- 🧗Recently started climbing

+- 🍣 I love sushi!

-- 🧊 Fun fact **I can solve the Rubik's Cube in under 2 minutes.**
+- 🧊 I can solve the Rubik's Cube in under 2 minutes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">